EdgeNet-project/edgenet-legacy-2024/README.md

 * [Federation support](/docs/custom_resources.md#cluster-federation): EdgeNet envisions the federation of Kubernetes clusters worldwide, starting from the edge.
 By granting clusters the ability to assume worker or federation roles, EdgeNet enables the outsourcing of workloads to these clusters, fostering a seamless and globally interconnected network of distributed computing resources.

-## Tutorials and Documentation
+# Tutorials and Documentation
-If you are planning to use EdgeNet software in your Kubernetes cluster, we highly encourage you to check out the [documentation](/docs/README.md).
+If you are planning to use EdgeNet software in your Kubernetes cluster, we highly encourage you to check out the [EdgeNet's documentation](/docs/README.md).

-You can access all of the [tutorials](./docs/README.md#tutorials) with the main documentation or by navigating to the `doc` folder in the main repository.
+You can access all of [EdgeNet's tutorials](./docs/README.md#tutorials) with the main documentation or by navigating to the `doc` folder in the main repository.

-## Support
+# Support

 To chat with a member of the EdgeNet team live, please [open our tawk.to window](https://tawk.to/edgenet).

-## Contributing
+# Contributing

 The EdgeNet software is free and open source, licensed under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0); we invite you to contribute.
 You can access [contribution guide](/docs/guides/contribution_guides.md) for more information on how to contribute.